What is a Bodyguard?

 At times, they will examine a premise or venue before their clients arrive to determine the location of entrances and exits, find potential security weaknesses, and interview the staff.
 In addition, security specialists may conduct research to be aware of potential threats to their clients, such as a protest by a radical group or the release from custody of a person who is a known threat.

 While escorting a client, protection teams must remain alert and be able to react quickly to threatening situations.
-In some cases, team members may also drive their clients, which means they must be aware of suspicious vehicles and prepared to execute evasive or defensive driving techniques.
+Sometimes, team members may drive their clients, which means they must be aware of suspicious vehicles and prepared to execute evasive or defensive driving techniques.

 Tools and Equipment that Bodyguards Use